BroBertson06/BroBertson06.github.io/_posts/2018-09-12-first-yr-8-blog.md

   </tr>
   <tr>
     <td>Questioning?</td>
-    <td>Also because we had a new student present i had to instead of questioning the teacher question those around me.</td>
+    <td>Also because we had a new student present i had to question my peers instead of questioning the teacher question those around me.</td>
   </tr>
   <tr>
     <td>Independence</td>
-    <td>Also in the same situation i sometimes could not ask antone and has to be independent</td>
+    <td>Also in the same situation i sometimes could not ask anyone and had to be independent</td>
   </tr>
   <tr>
     <td>Reflecting</td>
-    <td>When my blog was not working i had to reflect and understand wy it wasn't working</td>
+    <td>When the levels were not working i had to reflect and understand why it wasn't working</td>
   </tr>
   <tr>
     <td>Engagement</td>
-    <td>Gd gd</td>
+    <td>Gd </td>
   </tr>
   <tr>
     <td>What could have gone better in your learning?</td>